Damocles-fr/PPJF/README.md

 - For auto-install, cleaner solution, no console popup window, all major browsers support, possibility for custom .bat at launch, notifications :
   Download and follow the instructions from the Readme in : [WIP.JellyfinServiceAutomation.zip](https://github.com/Damocles-fr/PPJF/releases/tag/v1.0)
 - Next Steps 13.
 14. 15.
-16. 17. are for manual installation of the older version of JellyfinServiceAutomation
+16. 17. are for manual installation of an older version of JellyfinServiceAutomation
 - Search and Open for **Services**. in the windows start menu.
 Or Press `Win + R`, type `services.msc`, and press `Enter`.
   - Scroll down to find **Jellyfin** in the list.
   - Right-click it and select **Properties**.